 What is chickenpox?

-Chickenpox is a viral disease caused by varicella-zoster virus.
+Varicella-zoster virus causes this viral disease, Chickenpox.
 Children below the age of 10 are more prone to having chickenpox.
 It causes itchy spots like rashes on the entire body and flu-like symptoms.

 People who have had chickenpox develop a lifelong immunity against the disease and its recurrence is extremely rare.